 Disables option for adding 'em' element around content.
 Default: italics allowed.

-Allows/disables adding 'a' element around content for linking.
+Disables option for adding 'a' element around content for linking.
 Default: linking allowed.
-You do not need to enable changing the link on current linked areas.

 For text where a link is added, Blocks Edit automatically uses the styling of the text and underlines it.
-You can specify link style options to choose from by adding the 'data-style' attribute with a unique variable name to example links to include the style from.
-If a section has a 'data-style' variable defined, it will only show link styles from within that specific section.
+You can specify link style options to choose from by adding the 'data-style' attribute with a unique variable name on example links to include the style from.

 Enables option to replace an image.
 Default: replacing image not allowed.

 - When an image in a template is uploaded in place of a current one, an option to crop the image is given with the same proportions as the original source image

 - The source of each individual image can by overriden with the image's URL option

 - Includes option for alt text

-Enables/disables replacing a background image.
-Default: replacing image not allowed.
+Enables option to replace a background image.
+Default: replacing background image not allowed.

 - Works for CSS background/background-image property as well as background attribute